-The National Theater in downtown San Salvador is another iconic building that you should visit; it was built between 1911 and 1917 with a French Renaissance style.
-Furthermore, The National Theatre of San Salvador is one of the oldest in Central America.
+The National Theater is another iconic building in the historic district worth visiting.
+It was built between 1911 and 1917 with a French Renaissance style.

-Over the years, this building with a capacity of over 600 seats has been the scene of Italian operas, drama, scientific conferences, charity concerts, and major motion picture films.
+Over the years, this building with a capacity of over 600 seats has been the scene of Italian operas, dramas, scientific conferences, charity concerts, and major motion picture films.

-The theater has five areas available for carrying out these activities, The Great Room, The Foyer, Lobby, Conference Room, and The Small Room for minor art displays.
+The theater has five areas for carrying out these activities, the Great Room, the Foyer, Lobby, the Conference Room, and the Small Room for minor art displays.

-Visit The National Theater; its an iconic building with a fantastic history and great architectural structure.
+Visit The National Theater; it is an iconic building with incredible history and excellent architectural structure.
 Furthermore, you might be able to see a performance during your visit.
-Click here to see a schedule of events.

 The National Cathedral

-The cathedral is dedicated to the Divine Savior of the World or Divino Salvador del Mundo in Spanish.
-In the beginning, the guiding priests were José Matías Delgado and Nicolas Aguilar; these two priests are historically known as heroes of the countries independence from Spain.
+The guiding priests of this church at the beginning were José Matías Delgado and Nicolas Aguilar.
+These two priests are historically known as heroes of the countries independence from Spain.

 This Spanish colonial-style church was inaugurated in 1999 and is the third version of the cathedral.
-The first two cathedrals were destroyed; the first in 1873 by an earthquake and the second in 1951 by a fire.
+The first church was destroyed in 1873 by an earthquake, and the second in 1951 by a fire.

-Thousands of people visit this cathedral every year, some of them do it for religious reasons and others to appreciate the artwork and design.
+Thousands of people visit this cathedral every year.
+Some of the visitors do it for religious reasons, and others to appreciate the artwork and design.

 El Rosario Church

-El Rosario church is the last church built in the downtown area of San Salvador, and it sits on what it was the original cathedral of El Salvador.
+El Rosario church is the last church built in the downtown area of San Salvador; it sits on what was the original cathedral of El Salvador.

-The church was constructed by priest and independence hero José Matías Delgado in the eighteenth century; it was built out of wood that later was destroyed by a fire.
+The church was constructed by priest and independence hero José Matías Delgado in the eighteenth century.
+The church was built out of wood and later destroyed by a fire.

-In 1962, Ruben Martinez, an excellent architect, was assigned the project of building the new church.
+In 1962, architect Ruben Martinez was assigned the project of building the new church.
 Martinez built the church with a modern architectural design, rich with European influence and unique in Central America.